airlift/airlift/mcp/README.md

 @McpResource(name = "example1", uri = "file://example1.txt", description = "This is example1 resource.", mimeType = "text/plain")
 public ResourceContents resource()
 {
     return new ResourceContents("foo2", "file://example1.txt", "text/plain", "This is the content of file://example1.txt");
 }

+@McpResourceTemplate(name = "example1", uriTemplate = "file:{path1}/{path2}", description = "This is an example resource template", mimeType = "text/plain")
+public ResourceContents resourceTemplate(ReadResourceRequest request) {
+    return new ResourceContents("foo2", "file://example1.txt", "text/plain", "This is the content of file://example1.txt");
+}